Forest disturbance by invasive insects and diseases in the United States: Short-term

 Short-term disturbances are physical damages directly caused by the invasive pest and are measured on a time-scale of months to years.
 Short-term forest productivity is reduced by significant tree mortality.
 For example, productivity of mixed ash forests affected by emerald ash borer were measured at around 30 percent reduction after the disturbance.
 Forest-productivity can be reduced even without widespread mortality.
-During a gypsy moth outbreak, entire forests can be defoliated but then recover.
+During a spongy moth outbreak, entire forests can be defoliated but then recover.
 However, the energy required for new foliage weakens the trees.
-Oaks—a favorite food source for gypsy moth larva—produce a reduced acorn crop for years after a defoliating event.
-Animals that rely on acorns are thus affected; but some animals benefit from the gypsy moth, namely those that prey on the caterpillars (larva).
+Oaks—a favorite food source for spongy moth larva—produce a reduced acorn crop for years after a defoliating event.
+Animals that rely on acorns are thus affected; but some animals benefit from the spongy moth, namely those that prey on the caterpillars (larva).
 Understory plants can also benefit from the increased sunlight and rainfall; or they may perish if left too exposed.
 Nitrogen levels in the soil increase from the insect excrement, dead caterpillars, and dropped foliage.

 Other short-term impacts include: changes in forest micro-climate from a more open canopy, which increases temperature and reduces humidity, decline of species in symbiotic relationships with the affected tree (Clark's nutcracker and whitebark pine), decline of specialist species (ash specialist arthropods), decline of species which rely on affected trees for habitat (black-throated green warbler and hemlock), changes in aquatic species composition from streams switching from shaded to more sun, increased erosion from loss root mass and tree cover.